andrewacashner/hearingfaithms/chapters/chapter-2.md

 authority.
-The Spanish Inquisition investigated Teresa of Ávila and other mystics who claimed authority only on the basis of spiritual experiences, and most were not as successful as Teresa in avoiding punishment [@Ahlgren:TeresaPolitics;
+The Spanish Inquisition investigated Teresa of Ávila and other mystics who claimed authority only on the basis of spiritual experiences, and most were not as successful as Teresa in avoiding punishment [@Ahlgren:TeresaPolitics; @Francisca:Inquisition].
-Francisca:Inquisition].
 Teresa's student Juan de la Cruz (St. John of the Cross) taught contemplatives to pursue union with God by weaning themselves of sensory experiences in the "dark night of the soul."